MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/powershell/view-account-license-and-service-details-with-office-365-powershell.md

 ### To view services for a user account

-To view all the Office 365 services that a user has access to, use the following syntax:
+To view all the Microsoft 365 services that a user has access to, use the following syntax:

 ```powershell
 (Get-MsolUser -UserPrincipalName <user account UPN>).Licenses[<LicenseIndexNumber>].ServiceStatus